-- the account has a balance sufficient to cover the transaction amount, and
+- the account has a balance sufficient to cover the transaction amount

-- submit a substitute receipt for another eligible unreimbursed health expense, or
+- submit a substitute receipt for another eligible unreimbursed health expense

 FSAs and the Vanderbilt-funded HRA are regulated by the Internal Revenue Service.
 Money in those accounts is not taxed as income and therefore can only be used for eligible expenses (medical or dependent care).
-If you are contacted by the IRS or PayFlex, to show proof that you have used those dollars appropriately, you must have receipts available to do so.
+If you are contacted by the IRS, PayFlex or Benefit Express to show proof that you have used those dollars appropriately, you must have receipts available to do so.

 Unlike the FSA, HRA balances roll from year to year.
-HRA funds remaining at the end of a calendar year should roll forward in early January.
+HRA funds remaining at the end of a calendar year should roll forward in mid-January.